 Short Biography of Mozart

 Mozart was born in Salzburg to a musical family.
 From an early age, the young Mozart showed all the signs of a prodigious musical talent.
 By the age of five he could read and write music, and he would entertain people with his talents on the keyboard.
 By the age of six he was writing his first compositions, and by the age of eight had composed his first symphony.
-Mozart was generally considered to be a rare musical genius, though Mozart said that he was diligent in studying other great composers such as Haydn and Bach.
+Mozart was generally considered to be a rare musical genius, although he was also diligent in studying other great composers such as Haydn and Bach.